- Weasels belong to the Mustelidae family.

 - The long-tailed weasel is only found in North America.

-- The difference between a long-tailed weasels of North America is that they have black-tipped tails, while a small-tailed weasel does not.
+- The difference between long-tailed weasels of North America is that they have black-tipped tails, while a small-tailed weasel does not.

 - Long-tailed weasels were found almost 2 million years ago in North America.